nayzo/NzoUrlEncryptorBundle/README.md

 [![Build Status](https://travis-ci.org/NAYZO/NzoUrlEncryptorBundle.svg?branch=master)](https://travis-ci.org/NAYZO/NzoUrlEncryptorBundle)

-The **NzoUrlEncryptorBundle** is a Symfony2 Bundle used to Encrypt and Decrypt data and variables in the Web application or passed through ``URL`` to provide more security to the project.
+The **NzoUrlEncryptorBundle** is a Symfony2 Bundle used to Encrypt and Decrypt data and variables in the Web application or passed through the ``URL`` to provide more security to the project.
 Also it prevent users from reading and modifying sensitive data sent through the ``URL``.